UMAprotocol/UMIPs/UMIPs/Add_uSPAC10auto_priceid.md

 ## IMPLEMENTATION
 ### Price Identifier
+In order to determine the index value, the following steps are required:
+#### 1. Obtain Inndex Basket
-The index basket is formed **weekly** by including top-10 gainers from the spacHero database, available from "spacHero – Rapidapi.com" (API)<br>
+The index basket is formed **weekly** by requesting top-10 gainers from the spacHero database, available from "spacHero – Rapidapi.com" (API)<br>
 ##### Example "spacHero – Rapidapi.com" request for top-10 gainer:
 ```
 const axios = require("axios");